-Any driver convicted of speeding 75 mph on any two-lane road, or 85 mph and over anywhere in Georgia, will be assessed a $200 state fee.
+Any driver convicted of speeding 75 mph or more and over anywhere in Georgia, will be assessed a $200 state fee.
 The state fee will be in addition to any local fines imposed in the jurisdiction where the speeding offense occurs.
 Failure to pay the state fee on time will result in a license suspension and additional $50 reinstatement fee.

 Maximum traveling speeds are determined based on the following general rules in Georgia unless otherwise posted: